Merdeka Bridge, Malaysia

+Etymology

+The word Merdeka means "independence" in Malay.
+The bridge was named by Minister of Works and Communications Sardon Jubir to commemorate the independence of the Federation of Malaya in 1957.

 History

-It was constructed between 1955 and 1957.
-The bridge was officially opened in 1957, when Malaya achieved its independence from Britain, hence its name.
+Merdeka Bridge was constructed between 1955 and 1956.
+The bridge was officially opened by Tunku Abdul Rahman in 6 April 1956.
 The bridge was initially a 2-lane single carriageway bridge before being duplicated on another side for Penang-bound traffic to increase traffic capacity.

 Features

-It is a concrete tied arch bridge.
+Merdeka Bridge is a set of twin concrete tied arch bridges.
+Each bridge contains two motor vehicle drive lanes.
+The older bridge have two pedestrian walkways while the newer bridge only have one.